cloudtostreet/run-pytest/README.md

       # Run the action that comments with suggestions
       - uses: cloudtostreet/run-pytest@v1
         with:
-          # The directory to run the formatter on. "." for everything.
+          # The directory to run pytest on.
+Use "." for everything.
           path: "."
 ```